arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

 value = analogRead(pin, value);
 ```

-The reference voltage of these pins is 5V.
+The reference voltage of these pins is 5 V.

 ### PWM